-Murray & Roberts strives to communicate and engage transparently, effectively and inclusively with all its key stakeholder groups.
-Ongoing engagement processes aim to ensure that interaction with stakeholders in all our markets is effective and ongoing.
+Murray & Roberts strives to communicate and engage transparently, effectively and inclusively with all its stakeholder groups.
+Continuing engagement processes aim to ensure that interaction with stakeholders in our markets is effective and ongoing.

 The Board takes account of the legitimate interests and expectations of stakeholders in its decision-making processes and has adopted a stakeholder engagement framework which is proactively implemented and followed by management.
+The initial Group stakeholder engagement framework was developed in 2011 and updated in 2018.
+The framework holds the Group accountable for stakeholder inclusion in identifying, understanding and responding to sustainability issues and concerns.
+It also requires that we report, explain and be answerable for our decisions, actions and performance.